dnlgmz/dnlgmz/README.md

 - I am an Academic Editor for the MDPI journal <i> Cancers </i> <br>
 Special Issue: Neuro-oncology and neurotrauma

-- I actively research the field of Structural Biology, Neuropathology, Neuroendovascular Surgery (NES) & MSSE (CMS)
+- I actively research the field of Structural Biology, Neuropathology, Neuroendovascular Surgery (NES)

-- I am a Structural Molecular Biology (SMB) Graduate Student at CSUEB and Bioengineering student at Stanford Bioengineering Schools of Engineering and Medicine, and my thesis research is at Stanford Synchrotron Radiation Lightsource (SSRL) and UCSF Crystallography Facility
+- I am a Biochemistry, Molecular and Structural Biology Graduate Student at CSUEB and my thesis research is at Stanford Synchrotron Radiation Lightsource (SSRL) SLAC National Accelerator Center and UCSF Crystallography Facility

 - I am a Graduate Student Associate at Drexel University College of Medicine (Microbiology & Immunology, Neurobiology and Anatomy)

 Interests: